Do I have to give a bodily sample to the police?

 - a DNA profile to determine if you were at a crime scene,

-- to add the DNA data bank if you were convicted of a primary designated offence or secondary designated offence
+- to add the DNA data bank if you were of a or

-If the police have a warrant to collect a bodily sample from you and you refuse, you may be charged with obstruction or assault, depending on the circumstances.
+If the police have a warrant to collect a bodily sample from you and you refuse, you may be charged with obstruction or , depending on the circumstances.
 The police can use as much force as necessary to get the bodily sample authorized by the warrant.
-It is a criminal offence to fail to comply with a court order.
+It is a criminal offence to fail to comply with a .

 It is also a criminal offence to fail to comply with a demand for a bodily sample if the police want to check for alcohol impairment.
 They do not need a reason to ask you to take a breath test.